Terreno Realty Corporation Ann - GuruFocus.com

-Terreno Realty Corporation (NYSE:TRNO, Financial), an acquirer, owner and operator of industrial real estate in six major coastal U.S. markets, announced today that it has executed a lease renewal for 110,000 square feet in Commerce, California with a provider of third-party logistics.
-The lease, which was to expire in March 2023, will now expire April 2028.
+Terreno Realty Corporation (NYSE:TRNO, Financial), an acquirer, owner and operator of industrial real estate in six major coastal U.S. markets, announced today that it has executed a lease for 6.7 acres of improved land in Medley, Florida with a North American provider of equipment rentals.
+The lease will commence February 1, 2023 and expire March 2033.

 Terreno Realty Corporation acquires, owns and operates industrial real estate in six major coastal U.S. markets: Los Angeles; Northern New Jersey/New York City; San Francisco Bay Area; Seattle; Miami; and Washington, D.C.